3 Must-Have Topics to Cover in Lab Safety Training

 Most EHS departments regularly track and keep record of any violations, incidents, or accidents that occur onsite.
 Incident reports include detailed analysis into why and how the incident took place and can be used to provide a real-life example of what can happen if there is a lapse in safety measures onsite.
 Use these records from audits and inspections to discuss past incidents and outline what steps could be taken to reduce risk of a similar issue in the future.
 Discussing these past incidents will help the employee have a better understanding of the safeguards that are already in place and why they are important.

 3. Data Changes

 The metrics discussed during safety trainings are constantly changing.
 Lab safety is a moving target, so explaining which metrics are most important to the team’s safety initiatives and why helps ensure all employees are working towards the same goals.
 If these goals change, employees should be kept updated during refresher trainings.
 Outlining new safety goals and what metrics will be used to track progress can help keep safety trainings be fresh and engaging.

 Orientation trainings are mandatory, but ensuring the trainings are up to date, relevant, and engaging for employees is imperative to delivering effective safety training so your operations can run smoothly.
 While adding questions throughout trainings keeps employees engaged for the moment, adding timely data can help keep important information from the trainings top of mind in the workplace.

 Triumvirate Environmental’s team of EHS experts can provide comprehensive support for your organization’s lab and facility needs.
-Through our fully customizable EHS Learning Lab program, we can support your EHS training needs, from assessing your current training program to developing and delivering cutting-edge training content.
+Through our fully customizable on-demand training offerings, we can support your EHS training needs, from assessing your current training program to developing and delivering cutting-edge training content.